 Derwent Artists Colored Pencils Review

 The Derwent Artist Colored Pencils could be considered some of Derwent’s “bread and butter” standard colored pencils due to their popularity.
-They come in a wide array of sizes, ranging from singles all the way up to the behemoth 120 count set.
+They come in a wide array of sizes, ranging from singles up to the behemoth 120-count set.
 Their 4mm core allows for wider brush strokes when necessary and can make these viable for landscapes and other media that require broad applications of color while still having the control that you need.
 The wax core is wrapped in a round 8mm wood barrel, and all of this comes with a rather high asking price.

 Visual Appeal – 4/5

 The colors presented are vast, especially in the larger sets, so finding the right color for your application should not be an issue.
 The posted colors are also pretty true to what you’ll see on paper, so there shouldn’t be a lot of uncertainty there.
-Beyond this, the colors of the Derwent Artists Colored Pencils are quite vivid and depending on how thick you apply it should fulfill just about any brightness demands you might need.
+Beyond this, the colors of the Derwent Artists Colored Pencils are quite vivid, and depending on how thick you apply them, they should fulfill just about any brightness demands you might need.

 Usability and Durability – 4/5